openvinotoolkit/openvino/docs/dev/ci/github_actions/custom_actions.md

-# Overview of the Custom GitHub Actions used in the OpenVINO GitHub Actions CI
+# Overview of Custom GitHub Actions used in the OpenVINO GitHub Actions CI

 Several actions are written specifically for the needs of the OpenVINO workflows.